astropy/astropy-tutorials/tutorials/UVES/UVES.rst

     #) You can mark code in some editor, copy it to the clipboard and then
        type ``%paste`` in ipython.
     #) You type ``%cpaste`` in ipython you can paste code (e.g. with the
-       mouse) and ipython will correct the leading number of whitespaces and ignore empty lines.
+       mouse) and ipython will correct the leading number of white spaces and ignore empty lines.

     These two tricks can be used with any type of code, but are particularly useful